 Finally, according to the cluster analyses, following projects were chosen.
-Czech Republic: Read before you sign!
+Cluster analysis represents a tool aiming at sorting different objects into groups in a way that the degree of association between two objects is maximal if they belong to the same group and minimal otherwise (Norušis, 2011) appeared to be an appropriate tool for such selection.
+Czech Republic: Read Before You Sign!
 (2005 - 2016) and Financial Education (since 2008), Denmark: Debt counselling project for single parents on Lolland, Falster and Guldborgsund municipalities (2012) and Back on Your Feet (since 2009), Spain: Red de Educación Financiera (since 2009) and Economía Solidaria (since 2007).